Live Session

 Automated scheduling rules enable more balanced and equitable radiologist scheduling across favorable and unfavorable, high and low demand, and on-call shifts.
 For example, if one provider is consistently working unfavorable, low-demand shifts (meaning fewer revenue-generating opportunities) while another provider is repetitively scheduled for their favorite shift, the providers’ productivity levels will most likely not match.
 Distributing the workload more evenly gives physicians the best chance at balancing job satisfaction, personal wellness, and productivity.

 Automated scheduling helps optimize department production by ensuring imaging equipment is scheduled to capacity to aid resource allocation and utilization.
-For example, many clients use the Lightning Bolt scheduling solution to track exam room and OR utilization.
+For example, many clients use PerfectServe’s Lightning Bolt Scheduling to track exam room and OR utilization.
 The same can be done for imaging equipment by assigning radiologists and radiology technologists to specific equipment to identify inefficiencies and opportunities to increase revenue.
 By scheduling providers with certain equipment and rooms, you can see which equipment may be underutilized and when.
 Capitalize on those opportunities by scheduling additional providers at specific times.
 Alternatively, you can see when equipment is in high demand and schedule faster readers during peak times to increase capacity.

 Automated scheduling appropriately tags hours or shifts that may not be revenue-generating or related to direct patient care.
 For example, tag shifts for specialty imaging like neurology, breast imaging, pediatrics, and ultrasound.
 Plus, tag shifts for non-clinical time, including administrative work, continuing education, teaching, and research.
 Tagged shifts reflect the type of work providers are doing, so you can generate granular reports about their type of work, when they are scheduled, and where each shift takes place.
 This capability further tracks what type of imaging a provider is doing and can be better analyzed for RVU scoring.